ngneat/elf/docs/docs/features/requests/requests-cache.mdx

 # Cache

 Using this feature, you can manage the cache status of API calls in your store.
-First, you need to install the package by using the CLI command or npm:
+First, you need to install the package by using the CLI command `elf-cli install` and selecting the requests package, or via npm:

 ```bash
 npm i @ngneat/elf-requests
 ```

-To use this feature, provides the `withRequestsCache` props factory function to `createState`:
+To use this feature, provide the `withRequestsCache` props factory function in the `createState` call:

 ```ts
 import { createState, Store } from '@ngneat/elf';